Online Piano lessons for adults

 Show more

-Japs taught over 56 years ago
+Japs taught 28 days ago

 The student practiced piano techniques focusing on hand and arm movements during scales and complex passages.
 They also learned about chord voicings, inversions, and a root-fifth baseline pattern crucial for Brazilian music.
 The tutor offered to provide a video recording of a simplified song version for the student's reference.